 Police in the Community Program (PIC)

-To be eligible for a PIC loan, a borrower must be a full-time police officer in good standing currently employed by the San Francisco Police Department (SFPD).
-At the time of application, the borrower must provide a copy of the verification of employment as an officer in good standing with SFPD.
+To be eligible for a PIC loan, a borrower must have been a full-time police officer in good standing currently employed by the San Francisco Police Department (SFPD).

-Homebuyer Education Requirement: Borrowers are required to complete a first-time homebuyer education course through one of MOHCD's 5 approved housing counseling agencies.
-A certificate of completion of homebuyer education must be included with the application package.
-First-time homebuyer counseling is required for all City Down Payment Assistance Loans.
+- Homebuyer Education Requirement: Borrowers were required to complete a first-time homebuyer education course through one of MOHCD's 5 approved housing counseling agencies.

-Properties purchased with PIC funds must be single-family residence units in the City and County of San Francisco.
-These include: detached single-family homes, condominiums and town houses.
+Properties purchased with PIC funds were single-family residence units in the City and County of San Francisco.
+These included: detached single-family homes, condominiums and town houses.

 MAXIMUM LOAN AMOUNT